alasdairforsythe/tokenmonster/training/README.md

   -workers int
         number of worker threads to run, excluding main thread (default 79)
 ```
+In case you want to stop trainvocab for any reason, there is `interval` file in the `-dir` that are the reamining tokens saved at an interval, which you can use as the `-dictionary` input and it'll continue from that point.
+It's also possible to provide one of the final vocabularies as `-dictionary` and trainvocab will attempt to keep-trying using that as the current best vocabulary.
+Any file in `-dir` can be used as `-dictionary` to resume from that point.

+If you want to be fancy, you can use different datasets for `getalltokens` and `trainvocab`.
+Doing so will help avoid overfitting.

-Once completed the final best vocabulary will have its filename written to stdout and you'll find it in `-dir`.
+Once completed the final best vocabulary will have its filename written to stdout and it's also the alphabetically first file in `-dir`.
 It's compressed, so to uncompress it you need to run it through `./exporttokens` like this:
 ```
-./exporttokens dir/123456789_1234.zlib whatever
+./exporttokens dir/123456789_1234.zlib vocab_name -capcode -charset UTF-8 -txt
 ```
 This will result in 2 files:
 ```
-whatever.txt
-whatever.bin
+vocab_name.vocab
+vocab_name.txt
 ```
 The .txt file is just a list of the tokens separated, but since newlines can be in the tokens, it's only for looking at.
-The .bin file is the tokenizer.
+The .vocab file is the tokenizer.

-It's very likely I will change the format of the tokenizer within the next few weeks, but if so I'll provide a way to convert the old format to the new one.
+Obviously `-capcode` and `-charset` should be the same as the values you were using previously.